theochem/roberto/CONTRIBUTING.rst

 1. Before diving into technicalities: if you intend to make major changes, beyond fixing bugs and small functionality improvements, please open a Github issue first, so we can discuss before coding.
+Please explain what you intend to accomplish and why.
 That often saves a lot of time and trouble in the long run.

    Use the issue to plan your changes.
 Try to solve only one problem at a time, instead of fixing several issues and adding different features in a single shot.
-(Small changes are easier to review in the last step.)
+Small changes are easier to handle, also for the reviewer in the last step below.

    Mention in the corresponding issue when you are working on it.
 "Claim" the issue to avoid duplicate efforts.